 Weight.
 The weight between the two shapes is accounted for by the sterling band and variable wood density.

 Bowl.
 The bowls are physically almost identical, the only noticeable difference coming in the curve running down the front of each.
-The older shape has more of a bullmoose, up-and-down look to it, the new POY sloping in similar to the current production 999.
+The new POY is actually catalog shape XL661, per Jonathan Fields, factory manager.
+I’ve never seen this shape identified in any of the ephemera, but you can see it’s very close to the older 999 shape, albeit the older has more of a bullmoose, up-and-down look to it, the new POY sloping in similar to the current production 999.
 Steve Dundish sent me this visual reference:

 Chamber.
 The chamber of the new POY, not surprisingly, is wider than the old 999s.
 Much of this has to do, I suspect, with fashion, as chambers at Peterson didn’t routinely exceed 20 mm. until the Dublin Era’s XL Sherlock Holmes and special collection shapes of the 1990s and later.
 Visually this makes the older 999 look chubbier, because the smaller chamber results in walls that are about 3-5mm wider, depending on the sanding.